We're Here for You

 Resources for Students

 There are many resources around the six dimensions of wellness referenced above.
 Below are some of the specific options available to students.
-You can also find more information on Ohio University’s Stress Less website.
+You can also find more information on Ohio University’s THRIVE website.

 Behavioral and Physical Wellness